 If the landlord has an agent acting for them, the landlord must give the tenant:

-The landlord must give the tenant the written statement of the rights and duties of landlords and tenants produced by Consumer Affairs Victoria (s 66(1)) (see “Advice and contacts”).
+The landlord must give the tenant the written statement of the rights and duties of landlords and tenants produced by CAV (s 66(1)) (see “Contacts”).